Lundalogik/move-to-go/README.md

 	deal.add_status( {:label => ’4.
 Deal lost’, :assessment => GoImport::DealState::NegativeEndState })
 end

-”””
+# Once a object, such as an organisation is created and mapped to import data it should be added to the rootmodel

-Once a object, such as an organisation is created and mapped to import data it should be added to the rootmodel ””” organisation = GoImport::Organisation.new()
+organisation = GoImport::Organisation.new()
-#Add data to your new fancy organisation…
+# Add data to your new fancy organisation…
 rootmodel.add_organization(organisation)

-#As imported persons belong to an imported organisation, they must be mapped together.
+# As imported persons belong to an imported organisation, they must be mapped together.
 The rootmodel will help you with this:
 person = GoImport::Person.new()
 #Add data to your fancy new person…
 id = import_data_row[’id’]
 organisation = rootmodel.find_organization_by_integration_id(id)
 organisation.add_employee(person)

-#The same goes for deals and notes, however, the syntax differs slightly.
+# The same goes for deals and notes, however, the syntax differs slightly.
-#A deal or a note has relations to both organisations and persons
+# A deal or a note has relations to both organisations and persons

 deal = GoImport::Deal.new()
 #Add data to your fancy new deal…